 The Southwest Airlines Premier Card offers some benefits that could make the card worth keeping long term.
 How do the perks compare to Southwest’s lower and higher annual fee cards?

 On your cardmember anniversary every year, you’ll receive 6,000 bonus Rapid Rewards points.
-Southwest Rapid Rewards is a revenue-based frequent flyer program, and when redeeming for Wanna Get Away fares (Southwest’s best value fares), each dollar of airfare costs 76-78 Rapid Rewards points.
+Southwest Rapid Rewards is a revenue-based frequent flyer program, and you can generally expect that you’ll need around 83 Rapid Rewards points for every dollar of airfare you book.

-In other words, 6,000 bonus points get you just nearly $80 annually in Southwest airfare.
-That covers nearly 80% of the annual fee right there.
+In other words, 6,000 bonus points get you just around $72 in Southwest airfare annually.
+That covers over 70% of the annual fee right there.

 One of the great features of Chase cards is access to Chase Offers, which provides savings on purchases with all kinds of retailers.
 The program wasn’t launched that long ago but has already saved me a significant amount of money.